Horticulture/Arboriculture/Landscape/Organic Farming (HOR)

 Essential organic farming practices, including seasonal activities such as crop rotation, cover cropping, four-season production strategies, soil testing, and calculating soil amendment needs.
 Class lecture, field trips, and lab are all included components of this course.
 This format has been selected to create a hands-on experience for each student in seasonal crop production.

-Overview of safe practices in the horticulture workplace which will reduce the chance for accidents and injuries.
+Introduction to situational awareness and safe practices in the horticulture workplace to reduce the risk or chance for accidents and injuries.

 This course engages students with the laws, regulations, and best management practices used to control pests, weeds, and diseases.
 Focus on applicator safety, environmental protection, and storage and handling requirements.
 Prepares students to sit for the Oregon Pesticide Laws & Safety exam.